|

 process to the market if that is where the ultimate constraint lies.
 However, we might also subordinate some

-must also subordinate disciplines such as measurements and finance and
+organization we must also subordinate disciplines such as measurements and

 considering systems thinking as a transitional approach rather than as a